|

 7 Pot Bubblegum Origin

-Jon Harper, a well known chili pepper breeder from the UK, created the 7 Pot Bubblegum through cross breeding.
-7 Pot peppers are some of the original superhot peppers, native to the Caribbean and South America.
+Jon Harper, a well known chili pepper breeder from the UK, created the 7 pot bubblegum through cross breeding.
+7 pot peppers are some of the original superhot peppers, native to the Caribbean and South America.

 Naturally, they were among the first to be crossed with other varieties as breeders searched for the hottest peppers in the world.
 Some of the combined genetics resulted in strange traits.